 Nothing is as much of a time-killer while traveling than trying to figure out how to use public transportation on the fly, getting oriented with the maps and planning your routes.
 Do you know how many different ways you can travel around cities like Bangkok, Thailand?
 Save yourself headaches and your time by doing knowing this before you arrive to start your vacation.

-Check Out our Best Travel Apps
+Check Out our Recommended Travel Apps

+Who wants to spend their valuable time trying to figure all this out on your trip when you could be relaxing and having fun?!?
 You may want to add some of this information to your cheat sheet too, especially if there are certain operating times or routes that you want to keep in mind while roaming around town.

 Double Check Your Travel Dates!

-Have you ever gotten to the destination of your dreams only to realize that you are traveling during a major international holiday?
+Have you ever gotten to the destination of your dreams only to realize that you are traveling during a major national holiday?
 Some holidays are wonderful times to experience a destination, but other holidays can be a real nightmare for your travels!

 Ideally, you would research holidays before making your travel arrangements, but somethings can get overlooked.
 If you are lucky, you might have a grace period for changing your dates for hotels, flights, etc. Or perhaps there is a small change fee that you are willing to pay in exchange for a different date.
 Also, keep in mind timezone differences and that good ol’ international dateline when figuring out your travel dates.